Jawidd/aws-project/TO-DO.md

         - Remove SuggestedUsersSection completely from sidebar

 - [X] now the like button should work, also cruds should have an attribute in database which will show number of likes, when someone press like, that attribute in database should increase

+- [X] Profile photo working using s3, lambda ,sns and cloudfront for both dev and prod

 <!--
 - [X] commit to github -->

-- [] make a lambda to update db and delete expired cruds or maybe update trending cruds

-- [] use two buckets for uploads(originals/) and assets(processed/)

-- [] , provide API to upload photos to S3 to trigger processing

-### 🏗️ Phase 7: Xray
+### ✅ Phase 7: Xray
 - [X] write scripts to handle task,image and service updates

 - [] implement xray in backend task definition

-### 🏗️ Phase 6: Migrating the containers to aws
+### ✅ Phase 6: Migrating the containers to aws
 - [x] create a test shell script for testing connection to psql
 - [x] add health-check for flask app (create a route in app.py, create a file for calling healthcheck route from app.py) docker exec -it aws-project-backend-flask-1 python3 /backend-flask/bin/flask/health-check